zimolzak/psci-resource-proposal/README.md

 or roles within the organization, but they will need to come together to successfully use and learn from the e-triggers at their site.
-The team will engage leadership and other stakeholders throughout the organization, raise awareness and promote the projects goals and tasks in order to achieve buy-in from the wider stakeholder community.
+The team will engage leadership and other stakeholders throughout the organization, raising awareness and promoting the project's goals to achieve buy-in from the wider stakeholder community.
 This section will describe possible roles on the stakeholder team,
 including: clinical leadership, clinical operations, project manager, quality improvement, patient safety, chart reviewer, data manager,